 - In Freemason symbolism, three roses represent the three guiding principles of love, life, and light.

-- Five petals represents the five wounds that Christ incurred on the cross.
+- Five petals represent the five wounds that Christ incurred on the cross.

-- Seven petals represents the idea of perfection and balance, which is based on Pythagorean's belief that there are seven directions in space pointing to seven planets.
+- Seven petals represent the idea of perfection and balance, which is based on Pythagorean's belief that there are seven directions in space pointing to seven planets.